-My Wild City is our new campaign that aims to reconnect people with their gardens and the wildlife living within them.
+My Wild City is our campaign that aims to reconnect people with their gardens, green spaces and the wildlife living within them.
 To do this we must link up our green spaces and gardens to save local wildlife.

 The My Wild City scheme is a Wildlife Trust initiative and is already running very successfully in several cities including Bristol, Cardiff, London and Leeds.
 We want to add Manchester to the list of Wild Cities, but we need your help.